-Multi-tasking behind the wheel include controlling vehicle speed, positioning your vehicle, knowing what is happening around you at all times, and maybe participating in conversation with passengers.
+Multi-tasking behind the wheel include controlling vehicle speed, positioning your vehicle, knowing what is happening around you, and maybe participating in conversation with passengers.

-This affects your stopping distance, resulting in crashes and accidents which could have been avoided if you had no alcohol in your system.
+This affects your stopping distance in case of an emergency and can result in crashes and accidents which could have been avoided if you had no alcohol in your system.